-Eight dinners, sponsored by the Office of Alumni Relations, were organized to promote community building among Connecticut College alumni, faculty, <br>staff and students.
+Eight dinners, sponsored by the Office of Alumni Relations, were organized to promote community building among Connecticut College alumni, faculty,

 The setting was comfy, the food was delicious and the conversation was lively.